 Here, $P(S)\equiv P(S|\mu,\sigma^2)$ is the log-normal distribution (\ref{Eq:lognorm}) and $\langle\eta\rangle_S$ and $\langle\eta^2\rangle_S$ are the first two moments of transmittance conditioned on the beam-spot radius $S$, i.e., the moments of the PDT (\ref{Eq:BWPDT}).
 Adapting results of Ref.~\cite{Esposito1967}, these moments can be expressed as

 where

-and $Q(x,y)$ is the Marcum $Q$-function of the first order; see Refs.~\cite{Marcum_book,Agrest_book,Vasylyev2013}.
+and $Q(x,y)$ is the Marcum $Q$ function of the first order; see Refs.~\cite{Marcum_book,Agrest_book,Vasylyev2013}.

-The transmittance moment matching method for the circular-beam approximation can now be summarized as follows.
+The transmittance–moment matching method for the circular-beam approximation can now be summarized as follows.
 First, we calculate the parameters $\sigma_{\mathrm{bw}}^2$, $\langle \eta \rangle$, and $\langle \eta^2 \rangle$ using Eqs.~(\ref{Eq:bwVariance}), (\ref{Eq:etaAvrg}), and (\ref{Eq:eta2Avrg}), respectively.
 Second, we treat Eqs.~(\ref{Eq:EqEta1}) and (\ref{Eq:EqEta2}) as a system of algebraic equations for $\mu$ and $\sigma^2$, and solve it numerically via least-squares optimization.
-As an initial guess one can use the values of $\mu$ and $\sigma^2$ obtained with the method of matching the moments of $S$, described in the previous section\footnote{In practice, we also constrain the values of $\mu$ and $\sigma^2$.
-Specifically, we require the mean of the corresponding $S$ distribution to lie within a factor of five of its initial guess.
+As an initial guess one can use the values of $\mu$ and $\sigma^2$ used in the method of matching the moments of $S$, described in Appendix \ref{App:MatchS}; see Eqs.~(\ref{Eq:mu}) and (\ref{Eq:sigma}).\footnote{In practice, we also constrain the values of $\mu$ and $\sigma^2$.
+Specifically, we require the mean of the corresponding $S$ distribution to lie within a factor of 5 of its initial guess.
 Additionally, we require that the probability of an instantaneous value of $S$ exceeding 10 times its mean is less than 1\%.
-For the considered case, this leads to the constraint $10^{-6} < \sigma^2 < 2$}.
-The resulting values of $\mu$ and $\sigma^2$ are then used in Eqs.~(\ref{Eq:fullprob}) and (\ref{Eq:lognorm}) to evaluate the PDT.
+For the considered case, this leads to the constraint $10^{-6} < \sigma^2 < 2$.} The resulting values of $\mu$ and $\sigma^2$ are then used in Eqs.~(\ref{Eq:fullprob}) and (\ref{Eq:lognorm}) to evaluate the PDT.
 Since $\langle \eta \rangle$ and $\langle \eta^2 \rangle$ are now directly matched, their values are no longer biased.